MarcelMG/marcelmg.github.io/_posts/2020-6-17-bat_detector.md

 title: Heterodyne Ultrasonic Bat Detector
 ---

-This project is about builduing a so called bat detector, i.e. a device that lets you listen to and record the sounds emitted by bats.
+This project is about building a so called bat detector, i.e. a device that lets you listen to and record the sounds emitted by bats.
 As you probably know, bats emit ultrasonic sounds for the purpose of echolocation.
 These sounds lie in a frequency range above the human audible range and thus can't be heard directly.
 A bat detector uses a special microphone to capture these high-frequency sounds and convert them to a sound within the human audio frequency range.

 ![](https://upload.wikimedia.org/wikipedia/commons/9/96/Kleine_Hufeisennase.jpg)